 students will work to establish their particular interests with the

 field.
-Offered fall and winter semesters.
-Prerequisites: Senior
+Offered winter semester.
+Prerequisites: Senior standing in

 ANT 498 - Honors Research in Anthropology

 Original research conducted individually with faculty supervision,